 Confirm your email address in the email you will receive shortly.

-Online gaming was legalized in Michigan in late 2019.
-The first poker sites are set to appear in 2020 or 2021.
+Online gaming was legalized in Michigan in late 2019 and the first Michigan online poker site to launch was in January 2021.
 What can you expect from Michigan poker online?
 Read Gambling.com’s dedicated guide to regulated and licensed MI poker sites and bookmark this page to check for the best offers.

 In December 2019, Michigan Gov. Gretchen Whitmer passed a group of bills that legalized online gambling and poker in the Wolverine State.
 By passing the Lawful Internet Gaming Act, Michigan became the sixth US state to legalize online poker, following Nevada, New Jersey, Delaware, Pennsylvania and West Virginia.

-Each casino will be allowed one online poker brand.
+Each casino is allowed one online poker brand.
 License fees are set at $50,000 for the application, plus a $100,000 initial one-off license fee.
-The Michigan Gaming Control Board (MGCB) will be in charge of issuing licenses to prospective operators.
+The Michigan Gaming Control Board (MGCB) is in charge of issuing licenses to prospective operators.

 In addition to federal taxes, Michigan poker online will be subject to state tax on profits, while the Detroit casinos will also be subject to a city tax.